BDC Hamburger Icon

 The importance of payroll reporting

-• Giving audit support: Use payroll reporting to streamline internal business processes and proactively prepare for IRS audits.
+• Give audit support: Payroll reports can streamline internal business processes and help you proactively prepare for IRS audits.

 Example of a payroll summary report

-A payroll summary report states the name of the business and the date requested.
+A payroll summary report includes the name of the business and the date requested.
 It will also include the following payroll activity details.

 Gross pay

-The total wages the employer pays an employee, either in hours worked or a fixed salary amount.
-Gross pay can also include bonuses, commissions or tips.
+Gross pay is the total wages the employer pays an employee, either in hours worked or a fixed salary amount.
+It can also include employee bonuses, commissions or tips.

 Adjusted gross pay